LT-IntroToAI-SY2526/assignment3-per3-SphealYMK/writeup.md

 ## Reflection Questions

-1. What are some key programming concepts or techniques that you learned while completing this assignment?
+1. What are some key programming concepts or techniques that you learned while completing this assignment? appends and lists were a prominent part of this assignment

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.
+It gets a input from one of the movies or the user, and then finds a different value tied to the input you got for the output.

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?
+Organizing systems, and online wikis or encyclopedias are probably most dependant by this function